-But this year I made a return where, for the first half of the year, I was based in Bangor and I inevitably brought Fanfan to explore the rugged coastlines of my wee country.
+But this year I made a return where, for the first half of the year, I was based in the seaside city of Bangor and I inevitably brought Fanfan to explore the rugged coastlines of my wee country.
 I admit that this coastline even wows miserable me.
 We also did this on a road trip as mapped out below, but there are of course various tour options out there, such as the Giant’s Causeway Tour.
 Anyway, here are my 10 Top Causeway Coast Attractions in Northern Ireland.

 The Dark Hedges

 The sinister tree arches of the dark hedges have been famous for a long time in Northern Ireland, but it wasn’t until their appearance in the Game of Thrones franchise that they became a well-known tourist attraction.
 But this Causeway Coastal Route Attraction is more of a photo-op than anything, along the way, and despite its hard to find a location, it will likely be buzzing with tourists who